mirabilio/gatsby-plugin-json-remark/README.md

           {
             resolve: `gatsby-remark-remove-root-p-tag`,
             options: {
-              parents: ["gatsby-plugin-json-remark", "default-site-plugin"] // Required: will process only the MarkdownRemark nodes created by these plugins
+              parents: ["gatsby-plugin-json-remark", "default-site-plugin"], // Required: will process only the MarkdownRemark nodes created by these plugins
-            }
+            },
           },
-        ]
+        ],
-      }
+      },
-    }
+    },
     // ...
-  ]
+  ],
-}
+};
 ```

 ## Options

 ### `paths` (required)

 Values can be JSON file paths or directory paths.
 The plugin will only process these files and directories. **Note:** see requirements below.

 ### `pathsExclude` (optional)

 Values can be JSON file paths or directory paths which serve as exceptions to the `paths` option.
 The plugin will ignore the files and directories provided here, even if they are configured with the `paths` option.
 This option is handy when a directory is configured with the `paths` option but certain files in that directory should be ignored.

 ### `fieldNameBlacklist` (optional / recommended)

 A list of JSON keys that will be ignored in the source JSON files.
 This is useful for preventing conflicts with the reserved property names of the [Gatsby node data structure](https://www.gatsbyjs.org/docs/node-interface/).

 ## Requirements

 ### `gatsby-config.js` Dependencies

-+ `gatsby-transformer-remark`
+- `gatsby-transformer-remark`
-+ `gatsby-source-filesystem` *Configured with at least one directory containing JSON files.
+- `gatsby-source-filesystem` _Configured with at least one directory containing JSON files.
 The `paths` option of `gatsby-plugin-json-remark` must contain at least a directory or a file that is also configured with `gatsby-source-filesystem`.
-Otherwise, there will be no JSON nodes to process.*
+Otherwise, there will be no JSON nodes to process._

 ### Environment

-+ Node >=12.16.1
+- Node >=12.16.1
-+ Gatsby v2
+- Gatsby v2